 I am now retired and live in Wrexham, North Wales, with my wife Margaret, whom I married in 1973.
-We have a son and a daughter, and three grandchildren.
+We have a son and a daughter, and three grandsons.
 At the time of setting up this website, I preach frequently in the Wrexham Methodist Circuit, occasionally in the South Cheshire Circuit, and wherever else I am invited to do so locally.

-Above is the first chapel I ever preached in – Oakley Primitive Methodist, Hampshire, built in 1866.
+Above is the first chapel I ever preached in – Oakley [formerly Primitive] Methodist, Hampshire, built in 1866.
 It was January 1965, and my text was Isaiah 53:6, “All we like sheep have gone astray; we have turned every one to his own way; and the Lord hath laid on him the iniquity of us all.”

 preaching at Saron chapel, Nantyr